OrangeSodahub/ORV/README.md

 pip install -r requirements.txt
 ```

-Note that we set to use `cuda11.8` by default, please modify the lines below to support your own versions:
+Note that we use `cuda11.8` by default, please modify the lines in `requirements.txt` shown below to support your own versions:

 ```text
 torch==2.5.1 --index-url https://download.pytorch.org/whl/cu118